UCLAdeepvision/CS269-surveys-2022spring/_posts/2022-05-18-module10-Debate-on-Explainable-ML.md

 ![Blackbox]({{ '/assets/images/module10/blackbox.png' | relative_url }})
 {: style="width: 600px; max-width: 100%; display: block; margin-left: auto; margin-right: auto;"}
 <div style="text-align: center;">
   <i>Fig 1.
-With the prediction values $$\hat{y}$$ from the model and the ground truth label y*, we calculate the evaluation metrics.
+With the prediction values $\hat{y}$ from the model and the ground truth label y*, we calculate the evaluation metrics.
 We interpret the models with the evaluation metrics and the results from the interpretation techniques.</i>
 </div>

 Kim [2] and Ribeiro et al. [3] claim that “Interpretability is to be prerequisite for trust.”
 However, they do not define the standard of being able to trust.
 Some people argue that a sufficiently accurate model is trustworthy, but the examples for the model to decide the correct prediction may not be reliable.
 For instance, in a crime rate prediction model, the model can accurately predict which community has a higher crime rate, but we cannot account for the racial bias in the train data [1].
 It is not only about how often a model is correct, but also about which examples are correct.